 Raleigh Child Visitation Lawyer

-When parents separate or divorce, child custody and visitation is often one of the most emotionally charged issues on the table.
-There are several ways in which a decision regarding child visitation rights in NC can be made about where the children will live, and the visitation schedule.
+When parents separate or divorce, child custody and visitation is often some of the most emotionally charged issues on the table.
+There are several ways in which a decision regarding child visitation rights in NC can be made about where the children will live and the visitation schedule.

 At Charles R. Ullman & Associates, we go beyond the ordinary in client services and credentials.
 Our founder, Charles R. Ullman, is a Board Certified Family Law Specialist, a rare qualification that is held by only a small percentage of the family law attorneys in the state.
 As a highly skilled and seasoned trial attorney and litigator, he serves as counsel in a range of difficult child visitation and custody cases.
 Contact the firm immediately for help in child visitation matters.